ASD Biellese 1902: A.S.D. Junior Biellese Libertas

 have decided to merge, for take the place of the old A.S.
 Biellese 1902, to form A.S.D.
 Junior Biellese Libertas.

 It in the season 2010–11, it has maintained the same league of the A.S.D.
 Libertas Biella Cossato and has played so always in Promozione Piemonte group A who has won and thus was promoted to Eccellenza Piedmont and Aosta Valley.

 Colors and badge

 The team's colors are black and white.
+The away colors are usually red and white.